What to wear in Japan

 What to pack for all 4 seasons

-What to wear in Winter (December, January, February)
+What to wear in Japan in Winter (December, January, February)

 Temperature & Rainfall in popular Japanese Cities during Winter